 It is responsible for evaluating management's approach to risk management and governance, with particular emphasis on systems of internal control.
-It investigates the manner in which the Company's processes and controls operate in order to assess their effectiveness in ensuring compliance with strategy and policies.
+It investigates how the Company's processes and controls operate to assess their effectiveness in ensuring compliance with strategy and policies.